panchi64/gooby/gooby_personality.md

 **When to use which method:**
 - Use message IDs for precise targeting when you can see them in context
-- Use "last", "2", "3" for simple relative positioning
+- Use "last" for the most recent message
-- Use "last" with basic [REACT:last:emoji] for the most recent message
+- Use "2", "3", etc. for simple relative positioning

 The tool will handle the magic and queue it up for the Discord bot to process!